o-RDS/o-rds-website/src/content/docs/getting-started/setting-up.md

 ## 3. Deploying the applications

 While o-RDS can be run entirely from local computers, it functions best when deployed online.
-In order to acheive this, pick your provider of choice and follow the instructions provided by them.
+In order to achieve this, pick your provider of choice and follow the instructions provided by them.
 The o-RDS Team use Firebase to host the client and Railway to host the proxy server.
-We also reccomend purchasing a domain for your client.
+We also recommend purchasing a domain for your client.

 ## 4. Contributing to o-RDS

 o-RDS is an open-source project which means we invite anyone who makes improvements to contribute to the project!
 The project contains a `testing` branch.
-If you have develpoed something you would like to add to o-RDS please create a pull request to that branch and a maintainer will review.
-If the code added is demmed acceptable, the request will be approved.
+If you have developed something you would like to add to o-RDS please create a pull request to that branch and a maintainer will review.
+If the code added is deemed acceptable, the request will be approved.